-Parry Sound didn’t disappoint.
+Parry Sound was bigger than most so not exactly quaint.
+Still it didn’t disappoint.
 Like most Canadian towns, it has memorials to the Great War and World War II veterans.
 In the States, I think we’ve become too anesthetized with wars – oops, they’re ‘actions’, only Congress can declare war, right? - to remember the Greatest Generation and the generation that preceded it in the War to end all Wars.
 Parry Sound seems particularly proud of their Algonquin Regiment and an Indigenous member of that Regiment, Chief Francis Pegahmagabow.
 I found it impressive that he is honored in both English and French (bilingual signs are ubiquitous in Canada) as well as his native Indigenous language.

 I was returning from a bike ride and noticed the parking lot filling at the Charles W. Stockey Centre for the Performing Arts, virtually next door to the marina.
 Some quick questions reveled that I had 45 minutes to shower and put on my best (a short sleeve shirt and jeans instead of a t-shirt and shorts) to make a concert performance.

 I was rewarded with a concert by the National Academy Orchestra at the season ending performance of the local Festival of the Sound.
 It was even more impressive to learn that this was the Festival’s 40th season.
 Everyone there seemed proud that their little endeavor had grown into ‘Canada’s premier summer classical music festival’.